avrvenkatesa/multi-project-tracker/replit.md

 # Multi-Project Tracker

 ## Overview
 Multi-Project Tracker is an AI-powered issue tracking system designed to centralize and streamline project management.
 It features comprehensive Role-Based Access Control (RBAC), a responsive web interface, a secure Node.js backend with JWT authentication, and persistent PostgreSQL storage.
 The system includes advanced AI meeting analysis with two-phase processing (item extraction + status update detection), in-modal search for matching items, and a persistent review queue for unmatched status updates.
-The system aims to enhance project oversight and efficiency through AI-driven insights and robust security measures.
+The system aims to enhance project oversight and efficiency through AI-driven insights and robust security measures, thereby enhancing project oversight and efficiency.

 ## User Preferences
 Preferred communication style: Simple, everyday language.